mesosphere-backup/iot-demo/README.md

 The `install.sh` script uses the `./bin/prepare-config.py` script to convert YAML configuration files into JSON digestible by Marathon.

-It produces two Marathon groups that are then send to the Marathon REST API for deployment:
+It produces a Marathon group that is then sent to the Marathon REST API for deployment:

-* `target/presto.json` for all of presto.
 * `target/demo.json` for the tweet producers and the tweet consumer.

 The prepare-config.py supports some special processing instructions inside of your YAML files to